What is HR analytics?

-Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, religion, sex (including gender, pregnancy, sexual orientation, and gender identity) and national origin.
+Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, colour, religion, sex (including gender, pregnancy, sexual orientation, and gender identity) and national origin.
 Employees who perceive bias and unfair treatment will, at best, leave your company, at worst, take you to court.
-HR analytics can help your company fight bias by informing DEI initiatives and standardized, benchmarked processes and professional assessments that treat all candidates and employees fairly.
+HR analytics can help your company fight bias by informing DEI initiatives and standardised, benchmarked processes and professional assessments that treat all candidates and employees fairly.

 Teams that belong

 - 56% increase in job performance

 - 167% increase in employer net promoter score

 HR analytics enables HR professionals to build these enviably engaged teams.
 It can inform the recruitment process to ensure the right people are hired, analyse performance reviews so the right people get promoted, and investigate pain points and employee experience issues for prompt resolution.